Co-Ownership of Patents: Are Your Co-Owned Patents Ready for the Unified Patent Court?

 Looking Ahead: When filing a European patent application, joint applicants must consider questions of applicable law, so that the most favorable order of applicants is selected for those European patents they wish to convert into Unitary Patents.
 Also, the role of the future co-owners with respect to the UPC should be clarified at the outset of the cooperation.

-When the UPC enters into force (planned for June 1, 2023) and Unitary Patents become available, the current patent grant procedure governed by the regulations of the European Patent Convention ("EPC") will also apply for obtaining a unitary patent.
+When the UPC enters into force (June 1, 2023) and Unitary Patents become available, the current patent grant procedure governed by the regulations of the European Patent Convention ("EPC") will also apply for obtaining a unitary patent.
 This has consequences for co-owned patents.

 The Role of the Common Representative

 When determining representation in the case of European patent applications, the European Patent Office looks to the common representative appointed by the joint applicants.
 If no common representative is appointed, the first-named applicant or proprietor is considered to be the common representative, unless the obligated applicants have already appointed a professional representative (Rule 151 EPC).
 Already here, the order of the listed co-applicants may become decisive.

 For the conversion of a European patent into a Unitary Patent, the formal request must be filed by the "proprietor" of the European patent.
 In the case of co-ownership, it is important to have agreed on a common representative and whether to request a Unitary Patent.
 Notably, even if the co-owners agreed on a common representative, proper representation still requires that all patent proprietors have duly signed the request for unitary effect.